Ravens, Jackson takes on Brady, undefeated Pats in Week 9 | Federal News Network

 TAMPA BAY (2-5) at SEATTLE (6-2)

-The Seahawks are looking to start 7-2 or better for the fifth time in franchise history, and they’ll face a Buccaneers team that’s concluding a six-week stretch in which it hasn’t played a game in its home stadium.
+The Seahawks are looking to start 7-2 or better for the fifth time, and they’ll face a Buccaneers team that’s concluding a six-week stretch in which it hasn’t played a game in its home stadium.

 Jameis Winston is coming off his fourth game with 300 or more yards passing for Tampa Bay, but he also has 10 turnovers in his last two outings.